US Open 2022 - Extra Place Offers Guide

-Before we begin, sign up to, or re-join Profit Accumulator.
+Before we begin, sign up to, or re-join Outplayed.
 Whilst it's possible to do extra places manually, it can be time consuming and you're very unlikely to find the most profitable opportunities.

-In this guide, we're going to be using Profit Accumulator's Extra Place Catcher.
+In this guide, we're going to be using Outplayed's Extra Place Catcher.
 This is an amazing oddsmatching tool that compares the bookmaker odds to the exchanges to find the each-way bets that will minimise your qualifying losses, and maximise your extra place profits.